intel/llvm/sycl/doc/SharedLibraries.md

 ```
 I.e. each kernel name is mapped to a set of tuples that consists of OS module,
 spec constant values, JIT compiler options and device.
 Then concrete tuple is
 mapped to a program object.
-Several tuples can be mapped to a same program
+Several tuples can be mapped to the same program
-object, they are created during process of compilation and symbols resolution
+object.
+These tuples are created during process of compilation and symbols
-for concrete device image.
-When some program is made through linking of several
+resolution for concrete device image.
-programs created from device images that come from different OS modules,
+When some program is a result of linking several programs from device images
-for each OS module in cache will be created a tuple with corresponding OS module
+with different OS modules, a tuple is created for each OS module ID.
-id.
+These tuples are used as nested cache entries after kernel name.
 Example of modified cache structure when dynamic linking is involved:
 ```
 // Application